BethMassi/VolumeMount/LIFECYCLE.md

 > **Note:** Replace `your-org/your-repo` with your actual GitHub organization and repository name, or use `${{ github.repository_owner }}/${{ github.event.repository.name }}` for automatic values.
 They must be lowercase.

 **What `aspire do push` does:**
-- Builds Docker container images for projects.
+- Builds Docker container images for projects
 - Tags images with configured registry endpoint and repository
 - Pushes images to GitHub Container Registry (ghcr.io)
 - Uses parameters defined in `AppHost.cs`: